 “Damn it.”
 She muttered.
 Well, that was no time to worry about swearing.

 She adjusted the shoulder strap around her body and started descending the tree, trying to remember where she had stepped before.
-But she went down so fast and giddy that soon took a misstep, lost her footing and began to fall uncontrollably, smacking against leaves and branches.
+But she went down so fast and giddy that she soon misstepped, lost her footing and began to fall uncontrollably, smacking against leaves and branches.
 Luckily she managed to grab a branch to stop her fall and descended more carefully, mumbling curses under her breath.

 It was going to crash, no doubt.

 Lara shrugged, pulled back her braid with a slap and headed towards the small clearing where they had their camp.
-She wasn’t surprised of not seeing Anna around there.
-There was no way she could stay still, not for half an hour anyway.
+She wasn’t surprised to not see Anna around there.
+There was no way that girl could stay still, not for half an hour anyway.